Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ## Front-ends

-The magic of `blue-green`{.action} deployment lies in the configuration of your front-ends.
+The magic of **blue-green** deployment lies in the configuration of your front-ends.
 At this stage, we have configure two functionally identical infrastructures.
 For both infrastructures, you have declared one or more server farms, each with their own set of associated servers.

 To switch simply from one infrastructure to another, we will use front-ends.